5 Steps to Onion Planting Success

 Onions must be planted in full sun, in a well-cultivated soil.
 Prior to planting, add plenty of Tui Sheep Pellets and compost.
 Where possible leave the ground to settle for a week or so before sowing seed or planting seedlings.

 Add a layer of Tui Vegetable Mix to the area before planting.
 It contains the right blend of nutrients to provide your veges with the best possible start and sustained growth throughout the season.

-Main crop onions are sown in spring ready for harvest in late summer to autumn.
-Onions sown in the autumn will not be ready until the following summer, and will need protecting over winter in very cold areas.
+Main crop onions are sown in late winter/early spring ready for harvest in late summer to autumn.
+Onions can be sown in autumn, however won't be ready until the following summer, and will need protecting over winter in very cold areas.

 Sow seed directly into the ground, or into trays.
 The new seedlings will look like grass and are very delicate.
 Transplant seedlings once they are big enough to handle without causing too much damage.
 Thin rows so plants are about 10cm apart.